ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode19](images/xchaincode19.png)

-The actual output to the issue command isn't very helpful as it is just a buffer of numbers that represent the bond.
+8. The output to the issue command isn't very helpful as it is just a buffer of numbers that represent the bond.
 Let's re-run the `getAllBondsFromIssuer` and see if this bond shows up.
-Use the steps from above to re-run this transaction.
+Use steps 2-4 above to re-run this transaction.
 Upon success, you will see the following output, and notice that the bond we just added shows up now:

 ![VSCode-xchaincode20](images/xchaincode20.png)

-Now, the last transaction for you to test, is the `getClosestBondRate` transaction.
-This is the transaction that we will update commcercial-paper to call.
-This transaction takes two arguments: 1) bondIssuer and 2) compareMaturityDate.
-And what this transaction will do is iterate through all the bonds issued by the specified bondIssuer until it finds a bond that has a similar maturity date as the one passed through compareMaturityDate, and it will return that bond's interest rate.
+9. Now, the last transaction for you to test, is the `getClosestBondRate` transaction.
+This is the transaction that we will update `commercial-paper` to call.
+This transaction takes two arguments: 1) `bondIssuer` and 2) `compareMaturityDate`.
+This transaction will iterate through all the bonds issued by the specified `bondIssuer` until it finds a bond that has a similar maturity date as the one passed through `compareMaturityDate`, and it will return that bond's interest rate.
 If it cannot find a bond with a similar maturity date it will return an empty string.

 Select `getClosestBondRate` from the `Fabric Gateways` panel, and either `right-click` or `Ctl+click` and select `Evaluate Transaction`.

 ![VSCode-xchaincode21](images/xchaincode21.png)

-Next you will be asked what arguments to pass.
+10. Next you will be asked what arguments to pass.
 Copy and paste the following inside the brackets:

 `"MagnetoCorp","2020-02-15"`